 - Fast food restaurants, ordering in, or eating out

 - Farmer’s market or health food grocer

-If you log this information once a week, by the end of the three weeks, you should notice a difference.
+If you log this information once a week, by the end of the three weeks, you should notice a difference in your awareness level and possibly even in your consumption.
 Recording daily is even better as you will notice your habits sooner.

 Step 3: Replace

 As you discover what you are eating, as well as where, when, and why, it’s time to start swapping things out.
 It’s totally up to you where you want to start, but the sooner you do, the better.

 After reviewing your notes, you will be able to determine where you want to begin and the steps you wish to take.
 Here are a few ideas to get you started:

 1. Commit to Eating at Least One Healthy Meal a Day

 Pick the one you find challenging, but not as overwhelming, as your first task.
 The sooner you notice a win, the better.